mess79/silver/api.md

 #### DELETE

-Deletes an order
+Deactvates an order (does not delete, deletion is not possible)

 `/order/:id`

-An order can only be deleted if it has not been initiated, otherwise it would need to be cancelled which would be an update request.
+An order can only be deactivated if it has not been initiated, otherwise it would need to be cancelled which would be an update request.

 Will return a JSON onbject or an error.